arun96/sketching/README.md

 # Pre-prints, Posters and Presentations

-The poster of this work at RECOMB 2021 can be found here: https://drive.google.com/file/d/1rNIQLJqiZzNdNJfhrTTExDxzFXM7-LLD/view?usp=sharing, and the lightning talk for this poster from RECOMB 2021 can be found here: (coming soon!).
+The poster of this work at RECOMB 2021 can be found here: https://drive.google.com/file/d/1rNIQLJqiZzNdNJfhrTTExDxzFXM7-LLD/view?usp=sharing, and the lightning talk for this poster from RECOMB 2021 can be found here: https://youtu.be/MMX2kbkRmYI.

 The poster of this work at Biological Data Science 2020 can be found here: https://drive.google.com/file/d/1gFN_F26f3UZwSZawbVyWXuP3DnGB9_sH/view?usp=sharing.